IT compliance and IT governance

 In general, standard change management processes go beyond this:

 So let’s now have a look at the most important processes regarding IT governance of change management for IT and SAP landscapes.
-For this purpose, COBIT provides a framework for IT governance from a control perspective.
+To this end, COBIT provides a framework for IT governance from a control perspective.

-But which COBIT documents are the most relevant ones here?
+But which COBIT documents are particularly relevant here?
 And what should you do, according to them, to get on the “safe side”?

 BAI05 – Managed Organizational Change (Organisations Changes)